 Read more on rotator cuff exercises.

-Isometric or static exercises can begin as soon as they can be done pain free.
-However, for a rotator cuff strain it may not be until later in the rehabilitation process that strengthening exercises can begin.
-Scapular control exercises such as the scaular squeeze and elevation exercises are important to maintain the correct movement patterns in the shoulder joint as rehabilitation progresses.
+Isometric or static exercises can begin as soon as they can be done pain-free.
+However, for a rotator cuff strain, it may not be until later in the rehabilitation process that strengthening exercises can begin.
+Scapular control exercises such as the scapular squeeze and elevation exercises are important to maintain the correct movement patterns in the shoulder joint as rehabilitation progresses.

 Read more on rotator cuff exercises.

 Aerobic exercises such as running, cycling or stepping machines should be done to maintain fitness and also psychological well being.
 Use the opportunity to focus on other aspects of fitness such as agility, plyometric leg strength or flexibility.

 The recovery phase begins when the initial pain and inflammation have gone and most normal daily activities are pain-free and the injured arm has at least 75% range of movement compared to the uninjured one.

 - Regain full, pain free range of motion